wmohammedw/Mohammed_Portfolio/README.md

 # Text dataset

 ## Project 7: Arabic sentiment analysis for Amazon review
 ### Project Overview:

+The objective of our AI model is to streamline the product selection process on Amazon.
+Recognizing that reading and assessing numerous comments for each product can be time-consuming, our model is designed to automate this task.
+It comprehensively analyzes all available comments on a particular product and provides a summarized overview.

+By leveraging natural language processing and sentiment analysis, the AI model distills the key insights from customer feedback, offering users a concise summary.
+This functionality aims to assist customers in making informed decisions efficiently, ensuring that they can quickly identify products with positive feedback and desirable quality without the need to sift through extensive comment sections.

+Tools:
+1. Jupyter notebook

+Python libraries:
+1. Tensorflow
+2. Gensim
+3. Scikit-learn
+4. Selenum

+## Project 8: Arabic aspect-based sentiment analysis
+### Project Overview:

 The goal of this project is to predict the aspects that customers express concerns about in reviews and categorize them as either positive or negative.
 Five key aspects have been extracted from the dataset, namely: